Qasr al-Hayr al-Sharqi

 Qasr al-Hayr al-Sharqi (قصر الحير الشرقي) is a castle (qasr) in the middle of the Syrian Desert.
 It was built by the Umayyad caliph Hisham ibn Abd al-Malik in 728-29 CE in an area rich in desert fauna.
 It was apparently used as a military and hunting outpost.
 The palace is the counterpart of Qasr al-Hayr al-Gharbi, a nearby castle palace built one year earlier.
 It is one of the so-called desert castles.

 Location

 Qasr al-Hayr al-Sharq is 28 km from Al-Sukhnah and 100 km from Sergiopolis (Rusafa), near Bishri Mountain near Palmyran Middle Mountains.

 Syrian Civil War

 During Syria Civil War, Qasr al-Hayr al-Sharqi was captured by armed groups in 2013, then by ISIS.
-The Castle have been damaged by looting and vandalism.
+The Castle has been damaged by looting and vandalism.
 The visitor house has been burgled.
 The Syrian Army recaptured the castle on 22 August 2017.